Criticism of Dish Network: Hearst Television

 On April 26, 2017, the Hearst stations were restored on Dish.
+On September 8, 2023, Dish removed Hearst stations again for the same reason.
+On November 11, 2023, the Hearst stations were restored.

 Diversified Communications

 Early on the morning of July 16, 2014, WABI-TV and WABI DT-2 The CW were removed from Dish Network due to agreement expiring the issues are for the contract talks breaking down are the Designated Market Area issues (DMA), Financial terms, and other issues.

 The DMA issues are moving a number of counties in Maine to another CBS station instead of WABI which currently broadcasts now it likely would use WGME the Portland area affiliate if the new contract was to be approved.